mb689/tech201_virtualisation/README.md

 - Includes all the risks possible and the level os severity
 - Table : Description -> chance of occurence -> potential damage -> risk

+# Dev Environments

+## What is a dev environments
+- A development environment is the collection of processes and tools that are used to develop the source code for a program or software product.
+This involves the entire environment that supports the process end to end, including development, staging and production servers.

+## What makes a good dev environment?
+- User-friendly, fast and robust
+- It should be easy to update
+- It should match the production environment as closely as possiblex
+- It should be the same for everyone, everywhere
+- It should support one application
+    - App 1 may use a version of a program that may conflict what app 2 is using